caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 ## How to prepare

 It can be daunting at first to tackle a problem of this magnitude.
 You will probably feel unqualified from the very get go.
 You might be good at frontend development but not feel confident about building an API.
 Or, you might be strong on the backend but lack UI/UX skills to make something look decent.
-This is normal, you can't be good at everything.
-And, if you are, you're not trying enough different things.
+This is normal, you can't excel at everything.

 The key here is to know what to study and where to focus.
 In the next few sections, I'll point out the main key concepts you should study in order to deliver a great project.
 We'll start reviewing a sample project and we'll go piece by piece discussing what's expected from you and what you should learn.